 "I think that most hospitals probably have plans which they probably have not looked seriously at since Ebola in 2014 or the 2009 H1N1 pandemic.
 And if they looked at their plans, they probably have not done the same degree of education, training, and practice that they needed to do since the last infectious disease emergency."

 Ideally, said Paul Biddinger, MD, chief of the division of emergency preparedness at Massachusetts General Hospital, the Region 1 regional special pathogen treatment center, each hospital would be prepared now to treat a patient having COVID-19 symptoms like this:

 As soon as someone walks into a hospital, signage, questionnaires, and prompts in the electronic health record would be in place to ask about possible symptoms and exposure to the COVID-19 virus.
-Once the person is suspected of having COVID-19, that patient would be given an N95 respirator (see yesterday's CIDRAP News story) and placed in an isolation room.
+Once the person is suspected of having COVID-19, that patient would be given a surgical mask (see yesterday's CIDRAP News story on masks vs respirators) and placed in an isolation room.

 Then, only staff who have been trained in proper protocols for donning and doffing PPE—likely from the emergency department—would provide clinical assessment and care.
 If the patient's symptoms warrant testing, the hospital would contact the state public health department.
 If health department experts agreed with the need for testing, they would contact the CDC.
 The hospital would send the sample to the state, and the state would pass it on to the CDC.

 If COVID-19 patients are generally well, they could be isolated at home and carefully monitored by public health officials.
 If they need to be hospitalized, they would need to be in an airborne infection isolation [AII] room with trained staff and overall guidance to manage visitors and items entering and leaving the room.
 "They need to manage as though they are infected until we know they are not," Biddinger said.